smrtosg/Hillgrove-Woodlands-Town/README.md

 - Vehicles (HOFs & A&S' A21)

 ## Things to note:
-- Woodlands Town is **currently in preview,** that means the map is unfinished, and some services are still not yet completed.
+- Woodlands Town is that means the map is unfinished, and some services are still not yet completed.
 - This repository contains both Hillgrove town and Woodlands Town, to facilitate easier updates, although the file size would be quite huge.
 Should there be updates, a Patch file will be provided

 ### How to Download?